 Not all treatment is covered under an RHCA

-Exceptions are: pre-arranged or elective treatment not immediately necessary, ambulance cover and para medical services, dental care, medical evacuation to your home country, funerals, treatment in private hospitals, or as a private patient in a public hospital.
+Exceptions are pre-arranged or elective treatment not immediately necessary, ambulance cover and paramedical services, dental care, medical evacuation to a home country, funerals, treatment in private hospital, or as a private patient in a public hospital.

-To receive medically necessary treatment for any ill-health or injury whilst visiting an RHCA country, you should provide local health authorities with:
+To receive medically necessary treatment for any ill-health or injury whilst visiting an RHCA country, provide local health authorities with:

 - Australian passport or other passport which shows you are a permanent Australian resident